If you want to apply to Washington And Jefferson College, there is no application fee, which means it is free to apply.

 Do I have to submit test scores to Washington And Jefferson College?

-No, Washington And Jefferson College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, Washington And Jefferson College is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Washington And Jefferson College's acceptance rate?

 ✅ The acceptance rate for Washington And Jefferson College is 84%.

 What is the early decision acceptance rate at Washington And Jefferson College?